photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 in a terminal to index all files in your *originals* folder:

 ```
-docker-compose exec photoprism photoprism index -c
+docker-compose exec photoprism photoprism index
 ```

-The `-c` flag will automatically create JPEGs from other file types when needed to display them in a browser.
+The index command will automatically create JPEGs from other file types when needed to display them in a browser.
 They will be stored in the same folder next to the original using the best possible quality.
+You can disable this in Settings.
 Converting is currently not possible in read-only mode.

 Photos will become visible one after another.
 You can watch the indexer working in the terminal, or the logs tab in Library.

 !!! tip
-    `index --all` will re-index existing files, for example after updates.
+    `photoprism index --all` will re-index all originals, including already indexed and unchanged files.
+This can be useful after updates that add new features.

 To import files, run `photoprism import` after putting them in the *import* folder: